 A new PwC and Urban Land Institute (ULI) report suggests a cautiously optimistic outlook for European real estate, with London, Madrid and Paris leading the way despite geopolitical and economic concerns.

-Despite higher inflation, interest rates and geopolitical uncertainties, over 80% of respondents polled for the report expect business confidence and profits to remain stable or improve in 2025.
+Despite higher inflation, interest rates and geopolitical uncertainties, more than 80% of respondents polled for the report expect business confidence and profits to remain stable or improve in 2025.

 The Emerging Trends in Real Estate Europe 2025 report suggests a “new normal is emerging” in the European real estate market.
 As valuations have stabilised and interest rates become more predictable, market players are cautiously optimistic.